Process for Becoming a Student Teacher

 Directions to the central office: From 5-Corners in Essex Junction, head South on VT Route 2A,Park Street.
 Building is on the right 1/4th of a mile from 5-Corners.

 - Complete Mandatory Training

 All student teachers must complete the EWSD Mandatory Training prior to the start of their student teaching experience.
-Pleaes login to Safe Schools, our EWSD mandatory training modules, which can be accessed here.
+Pleaes login to Safe Schools, our EWSD mandatory training modules, which can be accessed fully online.
 Human Resources will provide you the necessary username and password to access this training when you contact them to schedule an appointment, or contact Maxine Breuer, (802) 857-7038 if you need access.

 - Obtain Fingerprints

 After you meet with Human Resources, have your fingerprints taken at a designated Identification Center for completion of the criminal record background requirement.
 There is a $25.00 charge for the fingerprint card, which is paid directly to the Identification Center when fingerprinted.
 You must bring two forms of identification with you in order to be fingerprinted.
 One must be valid photo ID (e.g.: PHOTO Drivers license, VT Liquor Control ID, or Military ID), the second can be a social security card, birth certificate or other form of identification.
 You will also need to bring your completed Fingerprint Authorization Certificate provided by Human Resources.
 Fingerprints will not be taken without the certificate.